Fergus the library plant, Christ's College, Cambridge

 STEP 9: Receive adjustment confirmation email at the end of November / early December

 We will email an adjustment confirmation to you shortly before your College admissions assessment (if relevant) or your interviews, confirming the arrangements that we have made for you (or confirming that we have not made adjustments if you do not require adjustments).
-Note that with the exception of adjustment emails for College admissions assessments, we can only do the work needed to send you this confirmation after we have sent invitations to interview in every subject (you can check our progress).
+Note that with the exception of adjustment emails for College admissions assessments, we can only do the work needed to send you this confirmation after we have sent invitations to interview in every subject (you can check our progress in Stage 4).
 We will update the box below once all adjustment confirmation emails have been sent.

 Status of adjustment confirmation emails